KaiEditzAMV/kaieditzamv.github.io/README.md

 # Kai's Website
 ![Kai's Website](./KaiEditzAMV.jpg)

-Welcome to the official repository for the Kai Anime Editor website—a dedicated online hub where anime fans and creators can edit, share, and celebrate anime content in a uniquely tailored environment.
+Welcome to the official repository for the Kai's Website containing information about him and his channels.

 ---

 ## Overview

-Kai Anime Editor isn’t just a tool; it’s an entire ecosystem built to empower creativity.
-Our website offers a sleek, intuitive interface alongside powerful anime-specific editing features.
-Whether you’re refining your favorite scenes or creating original content, Kai Anime Editor makes it easy to transform your ideas into stunning visuals.
+Kai's Webstie is built to inspire.
+Our website offers a sleek, intuitive interface alongside powerful editing guides (W.I.P).
+Whether you’re refining your favorite scenes or creating original content, Kai Anime Editor makes it easy to transform your ideas into stunning visuals with our guides which are coming doon!

 ---